njenga5/encrypt-decrypt/README.md

 ## About
 This is a simple encryption and decryption algorithm.
-Just made for fum.
+Just made for fun.